nyomanb/lr_plugin_computer_vision_tagging/docs/menu_items.md

 ---
 layout: page
 title: Menu Items
-subtitle: Information on how to use the plugin
+subtitle: Information on menu items registered by the plugin
 ---

 *Note: you can click the screen shots for larger versions*